Frequently Asked Questions

 The short answer to is; “when they are considered by the Principal and teacher to be ready”.
 Children are all different and individuals and must be treated as such.
 Please rest assured that when the pupil is ready to take their examination, you will be informed.
 The Bristol School follows the syllabi of The Royal Academy of Dance for Ballet and The Imperial Society of Teachers of Dance for Modern Theatre Dance and Tap.
 Both these societies have high standards that they rightly expect candidates to achieve and aspire to.
 Therefore, we cannot guarantee that your child will be ready to take an annual examination if the required standard has not been attained.
 We aim to enter children who attend two ballet classes per week for an examination each year, but children who only attend one ballet class per week will take 18 months to two years to reach the same level.
 We must bear in mind that all children develop at different rates and there is always an exception, but, rest assured, that we always have the best interest of the pupil at heart and will certainly not hold them back if they show exceptional promise and aptitude.

 NB1: The Royal Academy of Dance with whom we enter pupils for Ballet examinations have minimum age limits for examinations.
-Pre Primary Class Award is 5 and children must be 5 on January 1st for examinations taken in March and September 1st for examinations in November.
-Primary has an age limit of 6 with the same date regulation.
+For example, Pre Primary Class Award is 5 and Primary has an age limit of 6.
 We cannot enter children for Royal Academy examinations until they are of the appropriate age.
 So if they move into a lesson too early, they will face a longer period of time in that class than is ideal.